 The prototype of a successor to the wartime T-44 was completed in 1946 (as Ob'yekt 137), with production commencing the following year.
-The initial T-54 Model 1946 featured a more traditional turret, reminiscent of the T-34 and T-44, but limited production gave way to improved versions that corrected some of the design's early problems.
-The turret gradually evolved into its familiar shape as the Model 1949 (the first true production version), Model 1951, and Model 1953 were developed.
+The initial T-54 obr.
+1946 featured a more traditional turret, reminiscent of the T-34 and T-44, but limited production gave way to improved versions that corrected some of the design's early problems.
+The T-54 obr.
+1949 was the first true production version and the first to feature the domed turred but with an overhang which was removed in the T-54 obr.
+1951.
 A major upgrade in the mid-1950s resulted in the T-54A with the vertically-stabilized D-10TG gun with power-operated elevation and a snorkel for amphibious operations, and the T-54B with, with a two-axis stabilized D-10T2S as well as night-fighting equipment.
 By the late 1950s, production switched to the improved T-55 (Ob'yekt 155).
 This introduced NBC protection as well as a rotating turret floor, while increasing fuel capacity as well as ammunition load.
-The NBC system was further refined in the T-55A which also featured different secondary armament configurations.
+Notably the DShK anti-aircraft gun was removed.
+The NBC system was further refined in the T-55A which also removed the bow machine gun.
+The anti-aircraft gun was re-added in the T-55A obr.
+1970 while a laser rangefinder was added in the obr.
+1981.
+Other modern versions include the T-55AM with added BDD appliqué armor and the T-55AD with the Drozd anti-tank missile system.
 Converted T-54s to T-55 standard were known as the T-54M.
-A further modernization program took place in the 1980s and resulted in the T-55M with a new fire control system, engine, suspension and equipment as well as the ability to carry AT-10 anti-tank missiles.
-Some also received Kontakt-1 ERA and were designated T-55MV, while the T-55BV incorporates the more advanced Kontakt-5.
-Other modern versions include the T-55AM with added passive armor protection, and the T-55AD with the Drozd anti-tank missile system.
+A further modernization program took place in the 1980s and resulted in the T-55M with a new fire control system, engine, suspension and equipment as well as the ability to carry 9K116-1 (AT-10) anti-tank missiles.
+Some later received Kontakt-1 ERA and were designated T-55AV and T-55MV, while the T-55AMV included both ERA as well as BDD armor.
+The T-55M5 and T-55M6 were developed after the dissolution of the USSR and incorporated new equipment and engines as well as the more advanced Kontakt-5, the latter with a lengthened chassis.
 There are further upgraded available for export, and which incorporate some of the features of more modern tanks like the T-80.
 Command versions (of which there were numerous sub-variants) were known as the T-54K and T-55K series.
 Other variants include the OT-54 and TO-55 flame-thrower tanks, the BTS series of armored recovery vehicles, the SPK-12G heavy crane, the MTU-1 and MTU-20 bridgelayers, and the IMR combat engineer vehicle.
 An assault gun known as the SU-122 was fitted with a 122-mm gun but most were later converted into ARVs, additionally the BTR-T was a heavy APC based on the T-55's chassis.
-Foreign variants are too numerous to list but most operators eventually incorporated local improvements and modifications (the Chinese Type 59 is listed separately).
+Foreign variants are too numerous to list but most operators eventually incorporated local improvements and modifications (the Chinese Type 59 and Type 69 are listed separately).
 Captured Israeli tanks were known as the Tiran series, some with domestically-produced guns.

 Design | T-54 (M1953) | T-54A | T-55A | T-55AM |